Information Technology Security Incident

 PGY1 Residency Program Director

 Doug is a Clinical Specialist at Capital Health and PGY1 Residency Program Director.
-He earned a BS degree in Pharmacy from the University of Connecticut in 1995 and a Pharm.D degree from Campbell University in 2001.
-Doug has been a hospital based clinical pharmacist since 2001 and has practiced at Capital Health since 2005.
+Doug earned a BS degree in Pharmacy from the University of Connecticut in 1995 and a Pharm.D degree from Campbell University in 2001.
+Doug has been a hospital based clinical pharmacist since 2001.
+He has practiced at Capital Health since 2005.
 Doug completed a Teaching Certificate Program from Rutgers University Ernest Mario School of Pharmacy in 2014.
 Doug is a clinical preceptor for students from Rutgers University Ernest Mario School of Pharmacy (EMSOP), University of the Sciences in Philadelphia, Thomas Jefferson University and Fairleigh Dickinson University (FDU).
 Doug is board certified in pharmacotherapy.

 Mark Arroyo, Pharm.D